quangbmk66dsai02/RAG_thesis_code/readme.md

 ---

-### Alternative: Using Pre-trained Models for Testing
+### Alternative: Using Pre-trained Retrievers for Testing

 If you prefer not to re-fine-tune the BGEM3 and PhoBERT models, you can download the pre-trained versions:

 * **Fine-tuned PhoBERT:** From the "Data and Models" link, navigate to `models/phobert` and download `fine-tuned-phobert-sentence-transformer`.
 Place this folder in your `chatbot_phobert` directory.
 * **Fine-tuned BGEM3:** From the "Data and Models" link, navigate to `models/BGEM3` and download `fine-tuned-sentence-transformer`.
 Place this folder in your `chatbot_bgem3_data` directory.

 After placing the pre-trained models, you can proceed with running the respective testing files in their `experiment_test` subfolders.
+Note that you still need to to have `database_building` subfolder as mentioned in the testing section.

 ---